Republicans more likely to believe Donald Trump than Fox News about coronavirus pandemic: Poll

 Taking into consideration every person surveyed, Monmouth found that 34% said they would trust Fox News, 33% said they would trust Mr. Trump and 25% said they would trust neither.

 Republicans polled indicated they are more trusting of Mr. Trump than Fox News, however.
-Of the 223 self-identified Republicans surveyed, 66% said they would believe Mr. Trump and 20% said they would believe the network for each offered conflicting information about the coronavirus.
+Of the 223 self-identified Republicans surveyed, 66% said they would believe Mr. Trump and 20% said they would believe the network if each offered conflicting information about the coronavirus.

 “These poll results may be a warning sign when it comes to retaining their core audience,” Mr. Murray said of Fox News.
 “When the facts are in dispute, the president is always right.”